-Based on information gathered from analysis of the AC 2019-2020 data, faculty will implement the following changes in AC 2020-2021 to drive the cycle of improvement.
-In AC 2020-2021, faculty will provide additional instructional emphasis on the ability to fully show the justification for major purchases of technology equipment by better illustrating the impacts it will have on the student body.
+An analysis of AC 2020-2021 data led faculty to implement the following changes in AC 2021-2022 to drive the cycle of improvement.
+Faculty will provide additional instructional emphasis on the ability to justify major purchases of technology equipment by better illustrating the impacts on student learning.
+Faculty will provide examples on funding opportunities to facilitate technology purchases that can impact the entire student body.